13 How to make economies on spending

-- Shop around when it’s time to renew insurance premiums.
-Premiums are often increased each year, and they rely on customers not bothering to switch to another company.
+- Shop around when it’s time to renew your insurance policies.
+Premiums are often increased each year, and the insurers rely on customers not bothering to switch to another company.
 Also check that you’re not paying for any ‘extras’ that you didn’t ask for and don’t want.
 Note that from 2022 insurers have to offer the same prices to existing customers who are renewing as they are offering to new customers.

 - If you’re paying high interest on your credit cards, look for 0% deals on balance transfers but check for transfer fees.
 If no deals are available try to pay off your credit card debt as soon as possible.
 If necessary use alternative, and cheaper, borrowed funds.

 - Switch suppliers of gas, electricity, landline or your internet connection – although you will need to sort this out with your landlord if you’re in rented accommodation.
 There are major savings to be had in these areas.
-OFGEM has created a website to help you .
+Citizens Advice has created a website to help you .

 - Reconsider your gym membership, if you have one, and look into ‘pay as you go’ instead.
 Depending on how often you go, you could save money.